Mastering HRIS Implementation: 3 Essential Steps for a Seamless Transition

-For most customers, the bulk of implementation involves two things:
+For most customers, implementation involves two things:

 - Migrating existing employee and company data into the new system

-- Training and familiarization with the system
+- Training employees and helping them become familiar with the new system

 Internal meetings to discuss what stakeholders require from the new HRIS

-Coordinating with third-party service providers
+Coordinating with third-party HR tools